FriendsOfEpub/blitz-tasks/README.md

 ### Which Features May Be Prioritized If I Want To Contribute

-The most obvious one would be adding an `epub` option, that could indeed help:
+The most obvious one would be adding a `zip` option, that could indeed help:

-- Add and remove files from the package.opf
-- Unzip EPUB in input
+- Unzip in input
-- Rezip EPUB in output
+- Rezip folders or EPUB files (if `epub` set to true) in output

 ### Which Features Have Been Considered But Not Implemented